Select a program of interest and we’ll connect you with trade schools that match your goals.

 When comparing electrician schools in New Mexico, consider:

-• Graduation rate and job placement support: These numbers show how well the school sets you up for work after training.
+Graduation rate and career services: These numbers show how well the school sets you up for work after training.
+Individual outcomes vary.

 Here are some top options for electrical training in the state.
 Always confirm current program details directly with the school.